article · Which certification is worth it?

 Federal or defense work needs a separate verification step

 Older comparison articles often make the decision sound simple: choose Security+ because of federal or defense recognition.
-That may be the right answer for a specific role, but RoleMath should not make a current eligibility claim from stale public pages.
+That may be the right answer for a specific role, but we do not make a current eligibility claim from stale public pages.

-The DoD Cyber Exchange source in RoleMath's registry has a verify-at-official-source caveat, and the public page checked on 2026-07-05 redirected to a DoD login flow in the browser.
+The DoD Cyber Exchange source in RoleMath's registry is flagged for verification against the official page, and the public page checked on 2026-07-05 redirected to a DoD login flow in the browser.
 That means the safe public advice is narrower: if federal, military, or defense-contractor work is the target, verify the current official requirement for the exact work role before choosing.
 Security+ may be the named credential in many routes, but the reader should not rely on a comparison article as the authority.

 For non-federal private-sector roles, use the employer-language check instead.
 If current target postings name Security+, that is a strong reason to prioritize the exam.
 If they emphasize SIEM, incident response, Linux, SQL, Python, and portfolio proof without naming Security+, the learning path and labs may be the better first move.